PatrykKuniczak/YT_Notifier/react-app/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

-You can also attach logs, for do that, open menu (click on your avatar) and then 'Collect and download errors data', and attach there.
+You can also attach logs.
+To do that, open the menu (click on your avatar) and then select 'Collect and Download Errors Data'.
+And let's attach the logs there.